 Mark I. Shublak

 Mark is a partner and co-chair of Taft’s Public Affairs Strategies Group.
 He has a multi-dimensional federal, state, and local government relations practice that combines public policy advocacy with traditional legal skills.
 He represents clients in a wide range of legislative, regulatory, and procurement matters at all levels of government.
-Executives of companies, leaders of business associations, public sector entities, and important non-profit organizations regularly turn to him for his high-level strategic advice, legal counsel, and abilities to assist their organizations with solving challenges posed by government.
+Executives of companies, leaders of business associations, public sector entities, and important non-profit organizations regularly turn to him for his high-level strategic advice, legal counsel, and abilities to assist their organizations with solving challenges posed by the government.

 Mark’s legislative practice spans over 20 years, concentrating on state and local advocacy, legislative monitoring, grassroots programming, and political strategy.
 In this role, he has helped advance new laws across many industry sectors, including agriculture, appropriations, commerce, energy, environmental, food and beverage, gaming, taxes, and heavily regulated industries.